 I’m not a fan of Neosporin because its made with petroleum jelly and there are natural options that work just as well.

 My homemade healing salve (or “boo-boo lotion”, according to the kids) is helpful on cuts, bruises, stings, poison ivy and skin irritations.
 It also helps diaper rash and baby skin irritations- just don’t use with cloth diapers or line them first.

 This salve is naturally antibiotic, anti-inflammatory, anti-fungal, and astringent.
 It also doesn’t contain petroleum!
 I never goes bad, so I make it in big batches, but you can reduce the size if needed.
 I always keep this on hand while gardening for skin irritations and bug bites.

-All ingredients and tins and lip chap containers to store it in are available here.
+All ingredients and tins and lip chap containers to store it in can be found online.
 (Storing in a lip-chap container makes it portable and easy to apply. )